fitzpaca/Kuba-board-game/README.md

-# Kuba -- A marbles board game simulator
+# Kuba -- a marbles board game simulator

 ## Game start:
 - Either player pushes one of their respective marbles.
 Then the other player pushes one of their respective marbles.
 Turns alternate.